 The first being the sheer cost.
-Force motor scales are much more expensive than standard strain gage scales, which can make them out of reach for certain customers.
+Force motor scales are much more expensive than standard strain gauge scales, which can make them inaccessible for many customers.

-Because the accuracy of force motor scales can change over time, these scales can become affected by changes in vibration, temperature and air currents.
+Additionally, because the accuracy of force motor scales can change over time, these scales can become affected by changes in vibration, temperature and air currents.
 To help deal with these types of errors, some force motor scales are equipped with an internal calibration mechanism, which must be recalibrated quite often.

 Because our load cells aren’t dependent on the amount of stress applied to the spring element, we’re able to reduce the amount that is required by more than 90%.

 Ultra Precision Scales Offer Increased Capacity